Gerdau Earnings Call Transcripts

 -

 Q1 2026 saw strong net income and EBITDA growth, led by North America, while Brazil improved margins despite import pressures.
-Major projects are set to boost future EBITDA, though some delays are expected.
-CapEx remains disciplined, with a focus on shareholder returns.
+Major projects are progressing, though some delays are expected, and disciplined capital allocation remains a priority.

 Fiscal Year 2025